Last Update: 11/2/19

 (c) Reduce injuries, deaths, property damage, health care costs, health insurance rates, and automobile insurance rates related to motor vehicle crashes.

-(d) Authorize law enforcement officers to stop motor vehicles and issue citations as a secondary offense to persons who are texting while driving.
+(d) Authorize law enforcement officers to stop motor vehicles and issue citations to persons who are texting while driving.

 What Should You Do Now?

-A good piece of advice if you have been harmed in a car accident, is to at least speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
+A good piece of advice if you have been harmed in a car accident where the at-fault driver was texting, is to speak with an experienced car accident lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
 Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions.

 Do you have questions or comments?
 Then please feel free to send Alan an email or call him now at (954) 458-8655.